tidymodels/tidymodels.org-legacy/content/home/band_one.md

 title: tidymodels
 ---

-The tidyverse is an opinionated collection of R packages designed for data science.
-All packages share an underlying design philosophy, grammar, and data structures.
+The tidymodels repository is a collection of modeling packages that work with the [tidyverse](https://www.tidyverse.org/) and are designed in the same way.